mateuschmitz/blockchain-php/README.md

 Troubleshooting
 ===============

-**This projects it's just a proof of concept and doesn't to be used in production environment.**
+**This projects it's just a proof of concept and doesn't to be used at production environment.**